engrron30/How-to-UBUS/README.md

 __[RECOMMENDED]__ Or simply run the _03_run-ubusd.sh_ in Scripts folder.

+### 6. Register hello service in ubus.

-### 6. Register hello object in ubus by running the server code.
+Register the hello service and its object and method in ubus by running the following service code:

     sudo ./hello_service &